HaramChoi-askui/custom-element/README.md

     - `0.0` will consider every element on the screen as matched with the given image.
     - `1.0` will examine the given elements as strict as possible, so you might end up without any matching element found.
 - So, the best scenario to set the `threshold` might be:
-    - 1) Make the custom image to be as precise as possible.
+    - 1) Make the custom image to be as precise as possible (cropping from the screen).
     - 2) Keep the `threshold` relatively higher, but below `1.0`

 ## Conclusion

-To construct a robust and reliable test suite, you might want to consider using the custom element feature of askui.
+If you plan to program an automation where you have elements with non-standard properties, you might want to consider using the custom element feature of askui.
 But as mentioned above, keep in mind that, as a trade-off, it consumes more time than other features.
 Taking it into account, using a custom element to interact with the given UI can be a huge help, especially if the element lacks standard properties such as tag or appearance.

 If you got any issues while following this article, don't hesitate to ask for help in our [Discord Community!](https://discord.gg/Gu35zMGxbx) We are more than glad to hear about your experience and help!